-As much as I love shoes and clothes, my favourite part was the dining area.
+As much as I love shoes and clothes, my favourite part were the many dining areas.
 So many beautiful pastries, yummy food, chocolates, candy and everything else you can imagine.
-It really was a good idea to come here after eating breakfast, otherwise I would’ve been tempted to eat my way through this place.
-I almost made me wish I was a food blogger.
+It really was a good idea to come here after eating breakfast; otherwise, I would’ve been tempted to eat my way through this place.
+I almost made me wish I were a food blogger.
 Almost.

 Bringing it together

-I had a fun time visiting Selfridges.
+I had a fun time visiting the Selfridges department store.
 It was probably more so because I watched the show and knew about its history.
 You can really experience a place differently depending on how much you know about it.
 This was definitely one those places.

-Have you been to Selfridges department store?
+Have you been to the Selfridges department store?
 Are you aware of its history?
 Let me know.